This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Nuchal Cord Risk Factors

-Common risk factors of nuchal cords include:
+Potential risk factors for nuchal cords include:

 - Excessive amniotic fluid[5]